typelevel/cats/docs/src/main/tut/datatypes/nel.md

 ## Motivation

+### Usage in `Validated` and `Ior`

+If you have had the opportunity of taking a look to [Validated](validated.html) or [IOR](ior.html), you'll find that a common case is to use `NonEmptyList` with one of these data structures.

+Why?
+Because it fits nicely in the error reporting cases.
+As stated by its name, `NonEmptyList` is a _specialized_ data type that will have, at least, one element.
+You'll find that its behavior is like a list, with the aforementioned constraint.
+Think of it as a `List` wrapper.

+For sum types like `Validated` and `Ior`, it would not make sense to have a `Invalid` with no errors:  no errors means it is a `Valid`!
+By using `NonEmptyList`, we explicitly say in the type that:

+*If* it is a `Invalid`, *then* there is at least one error.
+This is much more precise and we don't have to wonder whether the list of errors might be empty when reporting them later on.

+### Avoiding `Option` by demanding more specific arguments

 As functional programmers, we naturally shy away from partial functions that can throw exceptions like the famous `head` method on, e.g., `List`.